 Australia is known for cities like Sydney, but only its coast is well populated and taken into consideration.
 Australia has an desert called the Outback in the middle of the continent, which will be very challenging for enemy armies.
 Furthermore, Australia is hard to get to, and will need a bigger army than navy to take over the Outback, and don't try cramming everything on to your naval ships.

 Australia has force and it has its hard terrain.
-The biggest island and the smallest continent, its had to get to and u don't want to get on the countries bad side
+The biggest island and the smallest continent, it's hard to get to and you don't want to get on the country's bad side.

 You know, for a country known for parades every spring and thick, dense jungles...
 Yeah, good luck with the Amazon Rainforest.
 It is hard to navigate, and has a ton of dangerous, toxic predators that most armies are not prepared for.
 And because it's a mostly a RAINforest, armies are easy targets to get flooded out.

 Some territory was lost after World War 1 and a lot more after World War 2, basically started by Hitler's Nazi dictatorship.
 Then the Soviets kept their zone... read more

 I could find Germany hard to invade, they once had the German Empire, they were really strong, they could easily beat Poland in a war